-Thus, this discomfort warrants a proper intervention.
+Thus, this discomfort warrants proper intervention.
 It is no joke and nobody must think that it is a natural occurrence and can be left unaided.
-If there is relief out there, why should you deprive yourself from that aid?
+If there is relief out there, why should you deprive yourself of that aid?
 And the name is BLACK COHOSH!!!

 The herb is composed of active compounds named phytoestrogens and triterpene glycosides that are identified to mimic the activities of natural oestrogen.
 Though it’s almost impractical to prevent all menopausal signs, this “feminine herb” aids in comforting you during your menstrual cycle and helps alleviate the switch into menopause.